John Silber: Political activities

 Silber advocated integration at the University of Texas and was the first person to chair the Texas Society to Abolish Capital Punishment.
 He also promoted Operation Head Start, an early education program for preschoolers.

 In the Massachusetts gubernatorial election of 1990, Silber ran for Governor of Massachusetts as a Democrat.
 His outsider status, as well as his outspoken and combative persona, were at first viewed as advantages during a year in which voters were disenchanted with the Democratic Party establishment.
 As the Democratic nominee, Silber faced Republican William Weld.

 Silber's perceived angry personality, along with Weld's socially liberal views, aided Weld in the race.
 During the campaign, Silber regularly overreacted to questions from the media, and these over-reactions came to be known as "Silber shockers."
 On the campaign trail, he called Massachusetts a "welfare magnet" and proposed the termination of public benefits for unmarried mothers who have a second child while still on public aid.
 He questioned saving the lives of terminally ill elderly people, quoting Shakespeare and saying "when you've had a long life and you're ripe, then it's time to go."

-Silber also stated that the feminist Gloria Steinem, the black Nation of Islam leader Louis Farrakhan, and white supremacists are "the kind of people I wouldn't appoint as judges."
+Silber also stated that the feminist Gloria Steinem, Nation of Islam leader Louis Farrakhan, and white supremacists are "the kind of people I wouldn't appoint as judges."
 In a key interview late in the campaign, Silber was asked by WCVB-TV newscaster Natalie Jacobson to name a weakness; he testily replied, "you find a weakness, I don't have to go around telling you what's wrong with me."
 After this performance, Silber's poll numbers declined rapidly.
 Ultimately, Weld was able to hold on to a significant portion of the Republican base while appealing to large numbers of Democrats and left-of-center independents, enabling him to defeat Silber by four points.
 Weld became the first Republican elected as governor since 1970.
 Republicans would end up winning all but two Massachusetts gubernatorial elections between 1990 and 2018.